Creamy Purple Cabbage Slaw

 Prep the vegetables

-Julienne the carrots into thin matchsticks so they integrate instead of clumping.
+Julienne or grate the carrots into thin matchsticks so they mix easily with the cabbage.

 -